 Characteristics and limitations

 Depending on your scenario, input data and the entities you wish to extract, you could experience different levels of performance.
-The following sections are designed to help you understand key concepts about performance as they apply to using the Azure Cognitive Service for language NER and PII services.
+The following sections are designed to help you understand key concepts about performance as they apply to using the Azure AI Language NER and PII services.

 Understand and measure performance of NER